 - Some sources reveal that flight attendants sometimes wait for passengers to fall asleep before starting to serve meals.
 This is done to reduce the work load.
 This may be untrue and false information, but during couple of previous long haul flights I’ve seen that passengers were NOT woken up due to meals being served.

 - When an empty flight takes place, the crew can entertain themselves by riding on the metal trays down the aisle while the plane takes off.
 It’s called “aisle surfing”.

-- Most attendants get self-defense training along with first aid, CPR and other disciplines.
+- Most attendants get self-defense training along with first aid training from training programs like Cambridge CPR and First Aid Training and other disciplines.

 Did you know?

 Next time you buy earphones, be aware that even if they are wrapped, they may not be new.
 Quite often, used earphones found on other flights are cleaned and repacked again.
 Make sure to bring your own headphones and don’t forget an airplane adapter!

 Luggage is treated quite badly, so make sure no fragile belongings are kept in the luggage or wrap them carefully.
 Even better – invest in a good travel bag.